Project 2 Policies

 Autograder: Test Coverage

-Deliverable: Please submit your implementation, in the client_test.go file, to the Autograder assignment, which will be released on Gradescope.
+Deliverable: Please submit your implementation, in the client_test.go file, to the Autograder assignment.
 We recommend submitting by linking your GitHub account to Gradescope and selecting the relevant repository.

 We’ve provided some basic tests in the starter code, but you will need to write the majority of tests yourself.